 Only making an appearance in the Autumn months, fungi are nature's recyclers.
 Did you know there are around 70,000 species of fungi worldwide?
 Which means they make the perfect thing to hunt for.
 A great thing to do with younger explorers is to create a checklist of different toadstools to keep an eye out for.
 How many different shapes and colours can everyone find?
 They can grow almost anywhere, from on the ground to on trees and the best time to find them is from September through to early November.
 Just be careful not to get too close as some can be poisonous!
 We'd recommend admiring their beauty from a distance.

 (and use the remainders to make a pumpkin-licious treat)

 Autumn wouldn't be complete without pumpkins and it's not difficult to see why pumpkin carving is great fun for all the family.
 There are some fantastic pumpkin carving template resources around, with loads of ideas for your next design.
-Why not check out our post with Pumpkin Carving Tips for some ideas?

 But what do you do with the remaining bits of pumpkin?
 If you're just throwing them away then stop right there, because you could be making some tasty treats with them instead.
 Once the kids (and adults) have successfully created their pumpkin masterpiece, put the unused pumpkin pieces to one side and remove any skin.
 You can refrigerate any unused pumpkin whilst you look for your perfect pumpkin recipe.
 Pumpkin soup is a classic and it's easy enough to make, even if you're staying in one of our caravans.
 Or perhaps for a more American twist, there's this tasty looking Pumpkin Pie recipe.